moppermonster/gh-pages-example/README.md

 ```

+> Note!
+It can take a few minutes before the theme is "found" by your page.
+Have a look at the commits in this project to see how long it took me to figure that one out.

 ## Deployment

 Once your website is ready for deployment, visit the [GitHub pages manual](https://pages.github.com/) again for instructions on deploying your page.